-Had LUNA stayed under the radar, built an organic, sustainable, and non-stablecoin-based ecosystem (as well as remain vigilant to not inflate the UST base) the jury might still be out on whether UST could succeed.
+Had LUNA stayed under the radar and built an organic, sustainable, and non-stablecoin-based ecosystem (as well as remained vigilant to not inflate the UST base), the jury might still be out on whether UST could succeed.

 However, the pro-cyclical mechanism design is a fundamental source of instability.
-It may not cause a death knell but addsfuel to the fire caused the debacle we see today.
+It may not cause a death knell but adds fuel to the fire that caused the debacle we see today.